 Even if you’ve only worked in Australia as a temporary resident, it’s likely you’ve received super contributions.
-The rules for what you can do with your super when you leave the country depend on your citizenship or residency status.
+According to the Australia Taxation Office (ATO), the rules for what you can do with your super when you leave the country depend on your citizenship or residency status.
 This article explains the general rules regarding your super if you move overseas, but your circumstances may be different; it’s always a good idea to seek independent financial advice for your specific situation.

 What happens to my super if I am an Australian citizen or permanent resident?